kanstancin/notes/github.md

 # checkout remote branch
 git branch -a #list all branches git checkout -b new-branch origin/new-branch # this checkouts and pulls code

+# commit afteer deleting files in a branch, they wont be deleted form other
+# branches
+rm file.txt
+git commit -am "removed files"
 ```

 ### add credentials